schmurfy/dlogger/README.md

 ## Threads and Fibers friendly

-Whether you use threads or fibers for concurrency you are good to go, the contexts are store with Thread.current which is local to the current fiber (thread's root fiber if not using Fiber explicitly).
+Whether you use threads or fibers for concurrency you are good to go, the contexts are stored with Thread.current[] which is local to the current fiber (thread's root fiber if not using Fiber explicitly).

 ``` ruby